parrt/msds501/projects/wordsim.md

 Imagine trying to compare two documents for similarity.
 One document might be about "Installing Windows software" and another one might be about "Deinstalling Microsoft programs."
 Because there are no words in common, at least for these titles, it's hard for a computer to tell these titles are related.
 A human, on the other hand, can easily equate Windows with Microsoft and software with programs etc., thus, finding the titles similar.

 Until 2013, software could really only compare two words for exact match or a so-called *edit distance* (how many character edits to go from one word to the other).
 With word vector, we have a model for the "meaning" of a word in the form of a big vector of floats (usually 50 to 300 dimensional).
-These vectors are derived from a neural network that learns to map a word to an output vector such that neighboring words in some large corpus are close in 300-space. ("*The main intuition underlying the model is the simple observation that ratios of word-word co-occurrence probabilities have the potential for encoding some form of meaning.*" see [GloVe project](https://nlp.stanford.edu/projects/glove/)) For example, given the words `king`, `queen`, and `cat` here is a two-dimensional projection of the vectors for those words and the 4 nearest to those words (there is some overlap):
+These vectors are derived from a neural network that learns to map a word to an output vector such that neighboring words in some large corpus are close in 300-space. ("*The main intuition underlying the model is the simple observation that ratios of word-word co-occurrence probabilities have the potential for encoding some form of meaning.*" see [GloVe project](https://nlp.stanford.edu/projects/glove/)) For example, given the words ['petal','love','king', 'cat'], here is a two-dimensional projection of the vectors for those words and the 3 nearest to those words (there is some overlap):

 <img src="figures/wordvec1.png" width=400>